Sreekee/Nvidia/README.md

 Welcome to the DLI Teaching Kit Lab/solution repository.
 The kit and associated labs are produced jointly by NVIDIA and New York University (NYU).
 All material is available under the [Creative Commons Attribution-NonCommercial License](http://creativecommons.org/licenses/by-nc/4.0/).

 The labs are designed to be open-ended, multidisciplinary, one- to three-week programming and written assignments for students.
 Each lab contains a description, sample code, sample solutions and suggestions on how instructors can evaluate and have students submit solutions.

+**Note that we are currently in the 2nd release of this Teaching Kit.
+If you have never pulled any labs from this repo and/or are new to the DLI Teaching Kit, please pull from the "Rel2" branch.
+The new 2nd release labs are 2B, 3, and 4B.
+Labs 2 and 4 have two different versions (“A” and “B”) because they contain some overlapping concepts but use different problem/data sets.
+Labs 2B and 4B utilize the PyTorch frameworks.
+Lab 3 covers Generative Adversarial Networks.
+Labs 2A and 4A are the same as 1st release Labs 2 and 4.
+Please pull the 2nd release branch to a new location locally if you have pulled from the previous release.**

 ## System Requirements